Vyral/base-template/_posts/2018-07-30-4-ways-that-you-can-get-more-than-your-asking-price-when-selling.md

 {% include pullquote.html %}

 **3. Sell in the springtime.** A lot of buyers are active in the market during spring.
 This is also when banks have the most promotions for the lowest and best rates.
-For example, the Bank of Canada typically reduces their rates during this season&nbsp; to initiate more of a buyer frenzy
+For example, the Bank of Canada typically reduces their rates during this season to initiate more of a buyer frenzy.

 **4. Make it unique.** Not all homes have to be the same.
 If you have recently made some renovations or upgrades, make sure that you outline that in your listing agreement.
 Make sure to advertise these features during open houses, in brochures, and in all other advertising materials your agent puts out. &nbsp;